starxource/Starxource/README.md

 <p

 <p align="center">
 Uh I'm almost always offtab so if u wanna say smt to me pls whisper!
-If you talk in general chat there's like a 99% chance I won't see it (unless I have my status as online!!..
+If you talk in general chat there's like a 99% chance I won't see it (unless I'm actively talking to friends!!
 And I might respond late, sorry 3:)
 <p